Konidenasaikumar/Youtube_Data_Harvesting/README.md

 4. Migrate data to a SQL data warehouse: As we collect data for multiple channels, we will migrate it to a SQL data warehouse.
 MySQL or PostgreSQL, among other SQL databases, can be used for this purpose, providing a structured and query-friendly environment.

 5. Query the SQL data warehouse: SQL queries will be employed to join the tables in the SQL data warehouse and retrieve data for specific channels based on user input.
-Libraries such as SQLAlchemy in Python can be utilized to interact with the SQL database efficiently.
+Libraries such as SQLAlchemy in Python can be utilized to interact with the SQL database.

 6. Display data in the Streamlit app: The final step involves displaying the retrieved data in the Streamlit app.
 Streamlit's built-in data visualization features will enable us to create charts and graphs, aiding users in analyzing the data effectively.